IFOnlyC/2022Spring_Finals/README.md

 ### Hypothesis 2:

-The effect of COVID-19 pandemic on bike share is greater in Eastern US than Western US.
+The effect of COVID-19 pandemic on bike share is greater in Eastern US than Western US and Middle of US.

 ### Hypothesis 3: